 Organizational culture is a key issue not only for talent retention, but also for talent management as a whole.
 A company’s culture (or cultures, there may be more belonging to different units) is there, whether it is planned and guided or not.
 Because of this, it is felt and observed in people’s behaviours and work.

 Anyone, of course, wants to stay where they feel they belong, and vice versa.
 In our perspective, then, you must not only be aware of what culture or cultures exist within your company, but you should also be able to coherently communicate it to people and make sure that the fit is maintained over time.
 This is usually achieved by ensuring an open and transparent internal communication system – between departments and across layers of hierarchy – and by showing coherence in culture – i.e. everyone is expected to adhere to specific values, even top management.

 You have probably read this sentence before: “people don’t quit jobs, people quit their leaders”.
 It’s debatable how much this is true, but a few things are certain:

 - people will leave a company if they don’t see a cultural fit

 - someone’s leader is one of their main contact points to the culture of the overall organization.

 So if that is true, it may also be true that people will leave companies if their manager are not coherent enough with the organizational culture or are not able to transmit it well enough.
 In this sense, then, talent retention also links to how well leaders are able to interact and communicate with their team and with upper management.

-Leadership development programmed for talent retention though should not be just limited to ensuring the leader is a skilled communicator of culture.
+Leadership development though should not be just limited to ensuring the leader is a skilled communicator of culture.
 Studies (Covella 2017) have also showed how positive interactions between people and their leader have a strong effect on work engagement and talent retention.
 In other words, training leaders on soft skills will also contribute to retaining talent.